- “Automated Crossword Solving”, Wallace et al 2022

 > found a human-orc friendship organization

 While you were studying the orcs, you came across a group called the Human-Orc Friendship Association (HOOFA).
 While they weren’t exactly like the Orcs, they had similar goals.
 You decided to form a separate chapter just for them.

 > write some pamphlets support orc-human friendship

+You wrote a pamphlet explaining what the HOOFA was and how it worked.
 You also explained that the orcs were the only race that could truly understand each other and that humans were inferior to the orcs.